9 True Stories That Will Show You What People Going Through a Loss Really Need

 —Tami West, PhD, author of the book The Stress Club: Stop Participating, Take Your Power Back, and Start Living Your Own Life

 Getting something beautiful

 “I lost my father when I was 13.
 A girlfriend came to pay a condolence call and handed me a beautifully perfect sand dollar.
 She said, ‘I don’t know what to do to make you feel better.
 The only thing I could think to do was to give you this sand dollar, something I really love.
 Something perfect and beautiful.’
 That touched me so much.
 But it’s not the end of the story.
 Lauren’s own father died not two years later.
 I paid a condolence call, handing her the sand dollar, saying, ‘You gave me this sand dollar because you cared and wished like anything you had something, anything you could do to relieve my pain when my own father died.
 And it did help me.
 Because it showed me how much you cared.
 I’m returning it to you now in the same spirit, wishing so much I could relieve your pain, and not knowing what else to do.'”
-Check out this inspiring story about a man who hangs up Christmas lights for grieving families.

 —Varda Meyers Epstein, Pittsburgh, Pennsylvania, parenting expert at Kars 4 Kids

 Being allowed to feel a range of emotions